HELLO. I’m Chef Norbert

-I created this site to share recipes and show that healthier eating is not always boring.
+I created this site to share recipes and show that healthier, balanced eating is not always boring.
 Sometimes it can get confusing – what to eat and what not to eat.
 I believe in wellness-driven cooking, that is balanced, nutrient-dense, and focuses on the goodness of the ingredients.

 So who the heck am I?

 With my blog, I hope to inspire you to try mindful recipes you can cook at home.

 Recipes that are prepared with flavor and simplicity, yet impressive enough to serve to a King.

 I’m a strong believer in seasonality; it connects the dots of engagement, sustainability, and great food.

 I have a very simple food philosophy: use fresh wholesome seasonal ingredients and thoughtfully prepared foods that reduce the intake of excessive fat, calories, and sodium; while still delivering high-quality meals with satisfying flavor and solid nutritional values.

 I focus on balance and preparing food that just happens to be healthy and not too complicated.
 For me, it’s important to create real food that is full of flavor, not too much, not too little; that is what I call perfection!

 I’ve never claimed that I started cooking while spending time in the kitchen with my mom or grandma and pulling on their aprons at a young age.
 I didn’t start as a dishwasher in a kitchen and worked my way up through the ranks.
 A story like that is more for the movies and definitely sounds more romantic.
 The truth is, I graduated from culinary school in Hamburg, Germany with one thing in mind, and that was traveling, experiencing different cultures, and working with some of the greatest chefs to learn the business.

 Photographic equipment that I usually use: